NETWAYS/foreman-training/provisioning/05_discovery.md

 ### On the Interface tab click edit to configure the interface add the Domain "localdomain"

-All other fields are already set to the facts provided by the Discovery image.
+All other fields are already set to the facts provided by the Discovery image, but changing the Domain also resets the "IPv4 subnet" and "IPv6 subnet".
+Having "IPv4 subnet" set to "foreman" is also required.

 ### Submit to start the installation